SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 What were the obstacles that had to be overcome?

  --> **Is it a success?**
-Do local officials and residents consider the projec to have a meaningful role in contributing to fllod infrastrucutre?
+Do local officials and residents consider the projec to have a meaningful role in contributing to flood infrastrucutre?
 Do locals think that it provides meaningful public space?
 Do skaters like it?